Guihulngan: Education

 Negros Oriental State University, the only state university in the province of Negros Oriental has a satellite campus in the city.
 It is known as the Guihulngan City Campus.

 Saint Francis College – Guihulngan (SFC-G) is a private institution located in Bateria, Guihulngan, Negros Oriental.
-Inspired by the Charism of Saint Francis of Asissi, it was founded by three Franciscan friars.
+Inspired by the Charism of Saint Francis of Assisi, it was founded by three Franciscan friars.

+The public schools in Guihulngan are administered by the Schools Division of Guihulngan City.